Peaceful Revolution: Plan X

 However, when Mielke sent the orders, codenamed "Shield" (Schild), to each local Stasi precinct to begin the planned arrests, he was ignored.
 Terrified of an East German version of the mass lynchings of Hungarian secret police agents during the 1956 Revolution, Stasi agents throughout the GDR fortified their office-buildings and barricaded themselves inside.

+The GDR's last-ditch secret plan to avert bankruptcy

+On October 31, 1989, the Politbüro of the Central Committee of the SED discussed a top-secret "Schürer-Paper", which proposed offering the opening of the Berlin Wall as a last bargaining chip to the Federal Republic of Germany to obtain urgently needed credits and expanded economic cooperation, thereby averting a looming decline in living standards and state bankruptcy.
+The MfS Department (National Economy/HA XVIII) also confirmed that this was the only way to prevent the collapse of the GDR.